 If a biopsy is taken, which is rarely performed nowadays, the different histological patterns that can be seen are dependent on the type of the wart.

 Common warts usually show digitated epidermal hyperplasia, acanthosis, and papillomatosis.
-Deep plantar warts appear like common warts but are usually located deeper in the skin.
-Flat warts are identical to common warts histopathologically with exception of more basophilic nuclei within the granular cell layer.
+Deep plantar warts appear like common warts, but are usually located deeper in the skin.
+Flat warts are identical to common warts histopathologically with the exception of more basophilic nuclei within the granular cell layer.

 The main difference between common warts and Heck disease on histopathological examination is the presence of a thinner layer of keratin and intracellular edema in the latter.